Seeing Northern Lights in Alta: Independently or on a Tour?

 My Experience Seeing the Northern Lights in Alta

 Fellow aurora hunters confirmed the year was less spectacular than anticipated… but that’s just how life goes!
-Much of the best solar wind conditions occurred during the day, which meant no visible aurora.
+Unfortunately for us aurora-chasers, much of the best solar wind conditions occurred during the day, which meant no visible aurora at night.
+Additionally, it was pretty cloudy and stormy this year, more so than I’ve experienced in my past winters when I spent aurora hunting.

 Well, we had an aurora tour booked the following night.
 Unfortunately, this was the worst aurora tour I have ever been on.